Updated September 20, 2025

 Alli, Alexandra and Fora Advisor Lee Elkins recommended this Canadian ski mountain, which is actually two resorts connected by an “amazing Olympic Village,” Alli said.
 She touted the mountain’s huge terrain variety and outstanding ski school.
 Plus, it’s only about two hours from Vancouver, and is relatively easy to get to from the US’ west coast.

-• $100 hotel / resort credit, breakfast daily, an upgrade & extended check-in/out whenever possible.
+• Fora's Accor Preferred partner perks include a $100 hotel credit, daily breakfast, and an upgrade and extended check-in/out whenever possible.

 Utah: Park City